What Should I Look for in an NYC Actor Headshot Photographer?

 It’s there to help casting know what to do with you.

-And in a city full of actors, that clarity matters.
+And in a city full of actors and photographers, that clarity matters.

 Ready to plan your next headshots?